ory/docs/docs/kratos/concepts/index.md

 - Assumption - it's certifiable;
-- Assumption - it offloads complexity to developers who need to interact with and figure out e.g. `AppAuth`, `PassportJS`, and similar OAuth2 and OpenID Connect SDKs developed by open source communities;
+- Assumption - it offloads complexity to developers who need to interact with and figure out for example `AppAuth`, `PassportJS`, and similar OAuth2 and OpenID Connect SDKs developed by open source communities;
 - Assumption - selling complexity as security;
 - Assumption - the nature of closed source doesn't allow for new, open and